Noise at Work Regulations for Musicians and Performers7th Jun 2018

 Whose responsibility is it?

 Everyone involved in music and entertainment has a responsibility to help with noise management.
-However, it is the employer who is legally responsible for complying with the Control of Noise at Work Regulation (2005).
+However, it is the employer who is legally responsible for complying with the Control of Noise at Work Regulations (2005).
 ‘Employer’ in this context may include concert promoters, event organisers, theatrical producers, contractors, club owners and publicans.
 Any safety inspection of the aforementioned entertainment venues will consider what measures are in place to meet the Noise Regulations.

 The Noise Regulations require employers to manage the risk to their employees – full time and part-time – and, where possible, freelancers.
 Staff who operate in this industry also have a legal duty to wear hearing protection as instructed by their employer, and follow any other guidance to remain ‘safe’ from exposure to excessive noise.